Oaxaca Artisanal Wool Textile Experience

 Upon arrival, you will receive a traditional Zapoteco welcome – the local indigenous group of this particular region.
 We will be spending the first half of the day learning about the process of how the sheep’s wool is turned into yarn, with hands-on practice and participation.
 You will also learn about how some of the natural dyes are made, and be able to help dye some of the yarn yourself!

-From the natural dye ingredient selections to the fermentation, to the dyeing itself – it is an ancestral practice that gets passed down from one generation to the next.
-You may be surprised at just how labour intensive it is, to turn these basic (and sometimes unusual) ingredients into the beautiful colours and dyes you see in textiles all over Mexico!.
+From the natural dye ingredient selections to the fermentation to the dyeing itself – it is an ancestral practice that gets passed down from one generation to the next.
+You may be surprised at just how labour-intensive it is, to turn these basic (and sometimes unusual) ingredients into the beautiful colours and dyes you see in textiles all over Mexico!.
 We are sure you will find a newfound appreciation for this ancient tradition and the labour involved!

 We will take a break to eat some snacks and try some local drinks, such as mezcal and tepache – a locally produced beverage made from fermented pineapple and raw sugar.